yichunzhao/sale-order-customer/README.md

 # sale-order-customer

-How to replace @DataJpaTest embedded database
+How to replace @DataJpaTest embedded database; how to run integration tests against both an embedded database and a real database.

 @DataJpaTest